V-Cent/TTE/docs/tech/tov.md

 - Most attacks will hit without needing specific timing like ground down.
 They will also juggle a slight bit.
 - Once down to the ground, the enemy will do a slight bounce and transition to the "Ground down" state.

+**Ground Hit Limit**

+While attacking downed enemies, there is a hard limit on 9 hits that you can do before they ignore any further attacks that would cause a ground down.
+You can still hit them with moves that cause an aerial down.

+This counter is only reduced when hitting an enemy that is in the ground down state.
+Both Aerial down hits and Ground down hits will count to this limit.

 Definitions: